MicrosoftDocs/memdocs/memdocs/intune/protect/windows-10-expedite-updates.md

 ## Prerequisites

 > [!IMPORTANT]
-> This feature is not supported on GCC High/DoD cloud environments.
+> This feature is not supported on GCC and GCC High/DoD cloud environments.

 The following are requirements to qualify for installing expedited quality updates with Intune: